 “I know this is what she would have wanted for me, and I think about her every day and hope I channel her wonderful spirit.”

 OPS hired its first employee in 1996.
 Working initially from a spare bedroom in Monica’s home, the team took its projects through all phases of the development process.
 Over the past 20 years, as the state of the textbook publishing industry has shifted dramatically, OPS has evolved and diversified in its services to publishers.
 The company has become increasingly supportive of and knowledgeable about the learning sciences and digital education tools.
-Today, expert OPS teams develop pedagogically sound online assessments, optimize print texts for the digital environment, and design premium interactive programs to accompany texts across a wide range of disciplines in the humanities, social sciences, and world languages.
+Monica established a new full-service division, Ohlinger Development and Editorial (ODE) in 2016.
+OPS and ODE merged in 2018 to become Ohlinger Studios.
+Today, expert Ohlinger Studio teams develop pedagogically sound online assessments, optimize print texts for the digital environment, and design premium interactive programs to accompany texts across a wide range of disciplines in the humanities, social sciences, and world languages.

-With more than 50 employees, OPS – and its newly created division, ODE – has managed to grow, adapt, and thrive in the digital textbook publishing landscape, employing seasoned professionals and tried-and-true methods for enhancing educational materials for students and teachers alike.
+With more than 50 employees, Ohlinger Studios has managed to grow, adapt, and thrive in the digital textbook publishing landscape, employing seasoned professionals and tried-and-true methods for enhancing educational materials for students and teachers alike.